 Notes: This table exploits cross-country variations to establish a significant positive reduced-form impact of contemporary population diversity on the annual frequency of new PRIO25 civil conflict onsets during the 1960-2017 time period, conditional on ethnic diversity measures as well as the proximate geographical, institutional, and development-related correlates of conflict.
-For regressions based on the global sample, the set of continent dummies includes five indicators for Africa, Asia, North America, South America, and Oceania, whereas for regressions based on the Old-World sample, the set includes two indicators for Africa and Asia.
-The set of legal origin dummies includes two indicators for British and French legal origins, and the set of colonial history dummies includes three indicators for experience as a colony of the U.K., France, and any other major colonizing power.
+For regressions based on the global sample, the set of continent dummies includes five indicators for Africa, Asia, North America, South America, and Oceania, whereas for regressions based on the Old-World sample, the set includes two indicators for British and French legal origins, and the set of colonial history dummies includes three indicators for experience as a colony of the U.K., France, and any other major colonizing power.
 The 2SLS regressions exploit prehistoric migratory distance from East Africa to the indigenous (precolonial) population of a country as an excluded instrument for the country's contemporary population diversity.
 The estimated effect associated with increasing population diversity from the tenth to the ninetieth percentile of its cross-country distribution is expressed in terms of the number of new conflict onsets per year.
-Heteroskedasticity robust standard errors are reported in parentheses. \\\ denotes statistical significance at the 1 percent level, \\ at the 5 percent level, and \ at the 10 percent level.
+Heteroskedasticity-robust standard errors are reported in parentheses. \\\ exploit intra-continental cross-country variations.
+However, even after including a complete set of continent dummies, the coefficient of interest remains statistically significant at the 1 percent level and larger than the unconditioned estimate from Column 1.
+It suggests that a move from the 10th to the 90th percentile of the cross-country distribution of population diversity is associated with an increase in conflict frequency by 0.020 civil conflict outbreaks per year, corresponding to 65 percent of a standard deviation of the cross-country conflict frequency distribution.